Skip to main content

 Bottled water essential, especially outside Ulaanbaatar

-Tap water should not be consumed anywhere in Mongolia.
-Bottled water is widely available in Ulaanbaatar and tourist areas.
-In rural areas, stock up on bottled water before departing cities.
-Boiled water is safe.
+Don't drink tap water anywhere in Mongolia.
+Bottled water is easy to find in Ulaanbaatar and tourist areas, but stock up before you leave for the countryside.
+Boiled water is fine.

 HIGH